 Unclog the condensate line.
 The condensate line is essentially a pipe that carries water away from the AC unit once it has condensed there; if this line is clogged or blocked, the water will back up into your unit rather than leaving through the drainpipe, causing dripping and leaks in the future.
 So check this line regularly and unclog it if you see any problems.

 Can I still use my AC if it’s leaking water?

 If your AC is leaking water, you should stop using it immediately.
-Water damage can be costly to repair, and if you keep using the unit, you’ll only make the problem worse.
+Water damage can be costly to repair; if you keep using the unit, you’ll only worsen the problem.
 Before you call an HVAC technician, you can do a few things to prevent further damage.